travelnxtComponents/t-header/spec.md

 ## Test Cases

-- Header should work in all major browsers - Chrome / Mozilla / Safari / Opera / IE etc.
+- Component should work in all major browsers - Chrome / Mozilla / Safari / Opera / IE etc.
 - Desktop frame would be 1170 , Tablet 750 and for mobile 320
 - Header email - Clicking on email should open the mail box
 - Selection of Country and Currency should be visible in header till user changes it.